 An RSS feed is a way for website visitors to subscribe to your content in a standardized format.
 This will allow them to receive updates whenever you post new content on your website.

 If visitors land on a page that doesn’t exist on your website, they’ll see a 404 error.
 Design a custom 404 error page so that visitors will have a fun experience when they encounter this situation, which will help with their frustration.

 Don’t forget to test your website on every browser and device.
 This will help you catch any potential errors that may occur on different platforms and ensure a smooth launch.

 If you’re using external tools or plugins, check that they are compatible with the latest version of WordPress.
 This will help you avoid any potential issues down the road.
-Otherwise, they might not work correctly and could make your site look or behave differently.

 Google Analytics is a free tool that tracks website traffic and behavior.
 This will give you valuable insights into how your website is performing and help you to make necessary changes or adjustments.

-It’s time to take advantage of your existing audience and their followers.
+Take advantage of your existing audience and their followers.
 Create a short, engaging post that focuses on the benefits of reading your blog posts.
 Keep it simple and promote it with images or videos.